uber-web/math.gl/modules/polygon/docs/api-reference/polygon.md

 `polygon.modifyWindingDirection(direction);`

+Returns:

+Returns true if the winding direction was changed.

 ## Remarks

 - To avoid having to copy a non-closed path to be able to treat it as a polygon (by adding a copy of the first vertex to then end of the path),